 5-year-olds.
-Given that previous research operationalized BB reasoning difference in treatment of the redundant cause, object B, across the BB and ISO conditions, it was important to replicate that analysis here by comparing participants’ treatment of the redundant causes in this experiment (i.e., objects B and C, which were never shown alone on the machine) across the BB and ISO experimental and control conditions.
+Given that some previous research operationalized BB reasoning in terms of the difference in treatment of the redundant cause, object B, across the BB and ISO conditions, it was important to replicate that analysis here by comparing participants’ treatment of the redundant causes in this experiment (i.e., objects B and C, which were never shown alone on the machine) across the BB and ISO experimental and control conditions.
 It will be recalled that previous research indicated that participants did treat object B differently across the BB and ISO conditions (e.g., Sobel et al., 2004).
-Specifically, 4-year-olds were more likely to indicate that object B was a blicket in the ISO condition compared to the BB condition, and this finding was taken as evidence against the traditional RW model (which predicts equal treatment of object B across the conditions). participants treated objects B and C equivalently across the BB and ISO experimental and control conditions, all p’s > .17, all BFH1’s < 0.29.
+Specifically, 4-year-olds were more likely to indicate that object B was a blicket in the ISO condition compared to the BB condition, and this finding was taken as evidence against the traditional RW model (which predicts equal treatment of object B across the conditions).
+This finding was interpreted to mean that these children engaged in BB reasoning.
+In contrast, in the present study participants treated objects B and C equivalently across the BB and ISO experimental and control conditions, all p’s > .17, all BFH1’s < 0.29.

 6-year-olds.
 The analyses for the 6-year-olds indicated that although participants were more likely to indicate that object C was a blicket in the ISO experimental condition (40 out of 44) compared to the BB experimental condition (29 out of 45), OR = 5.75, p < .01, BFH1 = 16.53, bootstrapped 95% CI[2.02, 9.48], participants treated object B similarly between the BB and ISO experimental and control trials, both OR’s = 1.05, both p’s > .91, both BFH1’s < 0.10.